astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

   (x:A -> intromany (F x) (fun tl => P (x :: tl))).
 ```

 STUDENT.
 Let me see.
-So pattern match on the two cases, introduce an extra assumption in
+So pattern match on the two cases, introducing an extra assumption in
 the `bindnext` case.
 How does this look?

 ```makam